ssf1nx/RHH-Ports/README.md

 ## Runtimes
 Some of my ports require runtimes--mounted squashfs files that contain common scripts, programs, etc. These are found in the `runtimes` folder of this repository and should be placed in `PortMaster/libs` on your device.
 For large runtimes (like GMToolkit), the squashfs file may be split into multiple parts.
 You’ll need to recombine the parts before transferring to your device.
 Download all the parts and, in the same folder, do one of the following:

-On Linux and MacOS:
+#### On Linux and MacOS:

 `cat gmtoolkit.squashfs.part.* > gmtoolkit.squashfs`

-On Windows:
+#### On Windows:

 cmd: `copy /b gmtoolkit.squashfs.part.001 + gmtoolkit.squashfs.part.002 + gmtoolkit.squashfs.part.003 gmtoolkit.squashfs`

 powershell: `Get-ChildItem -Filter "gmtoolkit.squashfs.part.*" | Sort-Object Name | Get-Content -Encoding Byte -ReadCount 0 | Set-Content gmtoolkit.squashfs -Encoding Byte`

 ## Keeping up
-You can keep up with ports that I consider "complete" by checking the [commit history](https://github.com/JeodC/RHH-Ports/commits/main) for the format `[PORTNAME] Move to released folder`.
+You can keep up with ports that I consider "complete" by checking the [commit history](https://github.com/JeodC/RHH-Ports/commits/main).
+I always prepend my commits with `[PORTNAME]` so it's easy to see what the commit most affects.

 You can also browse the [unreleased](https://github.com/JeodC/RHH-Ports/tree/main/ports/unreleased) folder to see what I'm working on.
 If you star and watch this repository, you'll get GitHub notifications when I make changes.

 ## Contributing
 If you see potential for improvements to my ports, I'm open to suggestions and pull requests--especially for unreleased ports, which are either in progress or in limbo for one reason or another.
 Please do not open issues to suggest new ports unless you're certain they can be ported.
 Although, if you're certain a game can be ported, why not do it yourself?